Worship in Hinduism

-Worship in Hinduism is an act of religious devotion usually directed to one or more Hindu deities.
-A sense of Bhakti or devotional love is generally invoked.
+Worship in Hinduism is an act of religious devotion usually directed to one or more Hindu deities, invoking a sense of Bhakti or devotional love.
 This term is probably a central one in Hinduism, but a direct translation from the Sanskrit to English is difficult.
-Worship takes a multitude of forms depending on geography and language.
-Worship is not confined to any place of worship, and it will often incorporate personal reflection, music, dance and poetry.
-Hindus usually perform worship in temples or at home to achieve some specific end or to integrate the body, mind and spirit.
-The aim is to live a pure life in order to help the performer reincarnate into a higher being.
+Worship in Hinduism takes many forms, and its expression vary depending on geographical, linguistic, and cultural factors.
+Hindu worship is not limited to a particular place and Hindus perform worship in temples and within the home.
+It often incorporates personal reflection, music, dance, poetry, rituals, and ceremonies.
+Worship in Hinduism serves various purposes, including seeking blessings, guidance, or specific outcomes, as well as fostering a sense of inner peace and spiritual growth.
+It can also be an expression of devotion (bhakti) to the deity.
+The aim is to lead a pure life in order to progress spiritually and eventually attain liberation (moksha) from the cycle of rebirth.

 Deities

 Within Hinduism many personal gods (Ishvaras) are worshipped as murtis.
 These beings are either aspects of the supreme Brahman, Avatars of the supreme being, or significantly powerful entities known as devas.
 The exact nature of belief in regards to each deity varies between differing Hindu denominations and philosophies.
 Often these beings are depicted in humanoid or partially humanoid forms, complete with a set of unique and complex iconography in each case.
 These deities may be different but they are generally all considered forms of the one god (Brahman).
 These deities and their Pujas (religious rituals) provide one of the ways to communicate with this one divinity.